Choi Hye-young

-Choi Hye-young (born 1 June 1979) is a South Korean educator and politician serving as the Member of the National Assembly since 2020.
+Choi Hye-young (born 1 June 1979) is a South Korean educator and politician served as the Member of the National Assembly from 2020 until 2024.

 Life

 Initially having a dream as a ballerina, she changed her mind after an unfortunate accident left her a quadriplegic in 2003.
 Since then, she brought a decision to be an educator could improve the awareness of disability.
 In 2009, she established Korea Education Centre for Disabilities Awareness.
 Currently, she is a professor of the Department of Social Welfare and Administration at Gangdong University.

 She holds a bachelor's degree in dance at Silla University.
 She attained a master's degree in social welfare at Seoul Women's University in 2010.
 In 2017, she also received a doctorate in rehabilitation welfare at Korea Nazarene University, made her to be the first disabled woman with spinal cord injury to receive the doctorate.

 She married Chung Nak-hyun, an ex-swimmer who has also been having a quadriplegia following his diving accident.
 He then became a rugby player and received a silver medal in the 2014 Asian Para Games.